 Key trade-offs

-Monolithic SPA vs micro-frontends
+Monolithic SPA or micro-frontends

 A monolith is simpler to start and coordinate, while micro-frontends improve team scaling but increase integration complexity.

-Design system standardization vs team autonomy
+Design system or team autonomy

 Strict standards improve consistency and review speed, but can slow local product experiments in fast-moving domains.

-SSR/SSG and hybrid rendering vs operational simplicity
+SSR/SSG and hybrid rendering or operational simplicity

 What this theme covers